NiqabiPrincess/Lab-7-JavaScript-Events/README.md

-A fun web page combining html, css and, javascript.
+A fun and interactive web page combining HTML, CSS, and JavaScript.

-Interactive and a enjoyable lab to complete.
+This was for my JavaScript class and an enjoyable lab to complete.
-This was for my javascript class.